Artificial Hip Joint – What Will Be Possible in the Future?

 Minimally invasive approaches enable less tissue damage, shorter recovery times, and lower infection rates of artificial hip joints.
 Future innovations include:

-• Robot-Assisted Surgery: Precision robots could make implantations even safer.
+• Robot-assisted surgery: Precision robots could make implantations even safer.

 6. Sustainability and circular economy